Alaapabdel/Secure-File-Transfer-Using-Blockchain/README.md

 ---

+### Acknowledgments
+I would like to extend my sincere thanks to **Ahmed ElTohamy** for his valuable help and contributions to this project.

 ### Note
 This project was part of my practical work for my Cyber Security Pre-Masters course at Ain Shams University, under the guidance of Professor Tamer Mostafa.
 I decided to share it publicly after achieving a perfect score of 100/100.